xames3/xa/docs/source/miscellany/guiding-stars.rst

 My mum's always with me, in my moments of doubt, to celebrating my successes (big and small); she has always been present and keeping me grounded.
-And to this strength, I'm and I'll always be eternally grateful!
+And to this strength, I'm and I'll always be eternally grateful!!

 .. _charlotte-parks: